jk1652/WebCheckersApp/docs/DesignDoc.md

 > _Provide a summary of the Application tier of your architecture.
 This
 > section will follow the same instructions that are given for the UI
 > Tier above._
+>
+> Our model tier is the backbone of our WebCheckers project.
+The WebCheckers Model Tier encapsulates the game
+> class which holds

 ### Design Improvements
 > _Discuss design improvements that you would make if the project were